meilisearch/documentation/guides/main_concepts/relevancy.md

 Let's say you have a dataset of movies.
 The documents contain the fields `release_date` with a timestamp as value, and `movie_ranking` an integer that represents its ranking.

-The following example will create a rule that makes older movies more relevant than older ones.
+The following example will create a rule that makes older movies more relevant than more recent ones.
 A movie released in 1999 will appear before a movie released in 2020.

 ```
 asc(release_date)